 APA PsycInfo is the premier index for researching psychological literature, including related fields such as medicine, psychiatry, nursing, pharmacology, physiology, linguistics, and others.
 APA PsycInfo indexes thousands of psychology journals, as well as appropriate book chapters, books and dissertations.
 The index starts in 1806 (1887 for journals) and is updated weekly.

 SCOPUS provides scholarly and peer-reviewed articles in the natural sciences and social sciences, as well as business and management.
-For access, click "Login," then "Other Institution login."
-Search for "University of Texas at Dallas" in the search box, and enter your NetID and password.
+For access, click the building icon in the upper right corner and enter "university of texas at dallas" when prompted for organization or email.

 Sociological Abstracts draws information from an international selection of hundreds of journals, conference papers, books, and dissertations.
 Subjects include community development, family and social work, group interactions, religion, women's studies, social psychology, and demography.